+TBSO offered our schools a special educational concert called The Spirit Horse Returns.
 Students heard the musical story of an Indigenous Knowledge Keeper as the students are taken through time to meet the mysterious small horses of the deep woods.
 The explored the diversity of Indigenous cultures, the Canadian prairies, and Northern Ontario.
 The concert was held at the Thunder Bay Community Auditorium and housed over 1,000 students from several grades across our system.
-The

-Link Up program with the Thunder Bay Symphony Orchestra introduced Grades 4 to 6 students to the orchestra through interactive and flexible Arts curriculum.
+The Link Up program with the Thunder Bay Symphony Orchestra introduced Grade 4 to 6 students to the orchestra through interactive and flexible Arts curriculum.
 A total of 46 classes totaling approximately 1,500 students took part in the programming.
 We look forward to the wonderful things students and staff will experience in the 2023-2024 school year.
 Another exceptional musical experience for students was the Big Band Day.
 This event was an opportunity to rebuild solid instrumental music programs across our system.
 This was an enrichment opportunity for students who were ready for this type of performance activity.
-Ten to 15 students from each participating elementary school formed an all-star group of student musicians who worked diligently to prepare six pieces of music for the big performance at École Elsie MacGill Public School in May.
-Approximately 75 Grade 8 students from Kingsway Park Public School, Westmount Public School, Algonquin Avenue Public School, École Elsie MacGill Public School, Woodcrest Public School, Five Mile Public School, Vance Chapman Public School, and

-Nor'wester View Public School joined with their instrumental music teachers to perform in a collective big band for their families.
+10-15 students from each participating elementary school formed an all-star group of student musicians who worked diligently to prepare six pieces of music for the big performance at École Elsie MacGill Public School in May.
+Approximately 75 Grade 8 students from Kingsway Park Public School, Westmount Public School, Algonquin Avenue Public School, École Elsie MacGill Public School, Woodcrest Public School, Five Mile Public School, Vance Chapman Public School, and Nor'wester View Public School joined with their instrumental music teachers to perform in a collective big band for their families.